aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/dbos-cockroachdb.md

 {: .mx-auto.d-block :}
 **Adding CockroachDB nodes scales throughput linearly — PostgreSQL is bounded by a single-node WAL ceiling**{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}

 Because there is no central WAL, throughput grows proportionally with the number of nodes.
-Our measured 3-node throughput (~9.5 writes/s per node at c=32) projects to ~57/s at 6 nodes and ~143/s at 15 nodes — no application-level re-sharding required.
+Our measured peak of 109/s over WAN (3 nodes, c=256) translates to **~8,700 writes/s co-located** at the same concurrency.
+Projecting linearly: **~43,600/s at 15 nodes** — matching PostgreSQL's 43K durable workflow benchmark — with no application-level re-sharding required.
 PostgreSQL hits its WAL ceiling and cannot scale out this way.

 ### DBOS workflow throughput